adam10603/AlternativeWindowsClocks/README.md

 It can be useful in performance-critical code that needs high-precision interval measurements while maintaining compatibility with `std::chrono`, as niche as that might be.

-Performance is around 1.1x to 1.5x faster compared Microsoft's `std::chrono::steady_clock` depending on use case, at least in my rudimentary benchmarks.
+Performance is around 1.1x to 1.5x faster than Microsoft's `std::chrono::steady_clock` depending on use case, at least in my rudimentary benchmarks.

 #### Properties